stoneyield/stoneyield-docs/content/docs/whitepaper/husdc-ecosystem.md

 ### HUSDCWrapper Contract

-The wrapper contract manages one-way conversion from hUSDC to sUSDC:
+The wrapper contract manages one-way conversion from hUSDC to sUSD:

 ```solidity
 contract HUSDCWrapper {